gsharan12/Road-Construction/README.md

 mended or constructed so that within short time and correct resources, the roads are dealt with, without any ambiguity, prioritizing the important ones over the others.
-So in this way we get an ideal sequence for a large set of construction processes ongoing in the entire country which would not have been possible to deal with manually .The designed model is also able to find the most profitable route for the road construction whose map was given to us.
-By applying dijkstra algorithm to this map we were able to find the profitable route for construction .The model is also able to checks the safe sequence based on the data available to the authorities, whereby it says if the certain available resources is enough for the safe mending of all the given roads.
+So in this way we get an ideal sequence for a large set of construction processes ongoing in the entire country which would not have been possible to deal with manually.
+The designed model is also able to find the most profitable route for the road construction whose map was given to us.
+By applying dijkstra algorithm to this map we were able to find the profitable route for construction.
+The model is also able to check the safe sequence based on the data available to the authorities, whereby it says if the certain available resources is enough for the safe mending of all the given roads.